Communication with tweens and teens- Do’s and Don’tsMarch 7, 2020

-Communication is the main ingredient in any relationship and when you have tweens and teens at home it’s important to know how to communicate with them.
-Dealing with this delicate age is not the only the toughest but tricky job for parents.
+Communication is the principal ingredient in any relationship and when you have tweens and teens at home, it’s important to know how to communicate with them.
+Dealing with this delicate age is not only the toughest but tricky job for parents.

-During this age when they are not only pushing up their boundaries, they will learn new things and more important throw tantrums too.
-Dealing with these tantrums and communication with tweens and teens need to be very easy going and mixed with some good tricks.
+During this age when they are not only pushing up their boundaries, they will learn unknown things and more important throw tantrums too.
+Dealing with these tantrums and communication with tweens and teens need to be very easygoing and mixed with some excellent tricks.

 Now, if you ask me what tricks..trust me I am also learning daily but found some great tips which I am sharing here.
-Now, this is not a prescribed prescription as like every illness needs different medication, every child is different, and so for them, there would be different sorts of parenting advice and tips.
+Now, this is not a prescribed prescription, as like every illness needs different medication, every child is unique, and so for them, there would be unique sorts of parenting advice and tips.

 Why Good Communication with tweens and teens are important?

-As I believe and strongly advocate that for the good foundation of parenting it’s important to have good communication with your child at every stage of life starting as a toddler till adult.
+As I believe and strongly advocate that for the moral foundation of parenting its important to have good communication with your child at every stage of life starting as a toddler till adult.

 How your tween and teen want to communicate?

-* They look for more patience and less advice: As I mentioned earlier too this is the age when they are exploring new things and feel more independent now while communicating with you whether sharing their day to day activity or any other things, they expect you listen to them with patience and give them less advice, which we as a parents have to give them but how that I will share here.
+* They look for more patience and less advice: As I mentioned earlier too this is the age when they are exploring new things and feel more independent now while communicating with you whether sharing their day-to-day activity or any other things, they expect you listen to them with patience and give them less advice, which we as a parent have to give them but how that I will share here.

-* Secret and Privacy: Now when they are coming to you to confront or share their things, problems or anything, they expect that if they want it to be kept secret and maintain their privacy.
-Respect this, it’s important that they share and communicate with you so that you can guide them but maintain their privacy and secrets.
+* Secret and Privacy: Now when they are coming to you to confront or share their things, problems, or anything, they expect that if they want it to keep secret and maintain their privacy.
+Respect this, it’s important that they share and communicate with you so you can guide them but maintain their privacy and secrets.

 7 Watch out before you communicate– Do and don’t

-Might be some issue which seems not important to you, would be making a lot more different for them in this age.
+Might be some issue which seems not important to you, would make a lot more different for them in this age.

 DON’t Assume or read their mind: If you don’t understand certain behavior change or less communication or even they are not doing things according to house rules.
 First, try to understand rather making or assuming some point or even reading their mind.

-Week’s ago my daughter returned back from school and took my phone and without having lunch or anything else made a call to her friend and spoke to her for more than 15 min.
-As a mother, I was definitely getting angry and furious that after spending so many hours in school why she is on phone before finishing her lunch and then when I spoke to her she told “there was some fight with her friend in school and she doesn’t want to carry this forward as she realized her mistake in bus and want to say sorry.
+Week’s ago my daughter returned from school and took my phone and without having lunch or anything else made a call to her friend and spoke to her for over 15 min.
+As a mother, I was definitely getting furious that after spending so many hours in school why she is on phone before finishing her lunch and then when I spoke to her she told “there was some fight with her friend in school and she doesn’t want to carry this forward as she realized her mistake in the bus and want to say sorry.
 So, she did the first thing to call her and say sorry”.
 I felt so proud that she is taking care of her small relationship and understanding it.
-I could have scolded her to finish lunch, change uniform and doing other things first but in that way, I would be setting up the wrong example of not understanding her and her action.
+I could have scolded her to finish lunch, change uniform, and doing other things first, but in that way, I would set up the wrong example of not understanding her and her action.

-So, when you are going to communicate understand your child before making any assumption.
+So, when you will communicate, understand your child before making any assumption.

-2. DO Listen: It’s important to give them open ears and listen to them, now that really sounds easy and many of you will say “I do listen” but do you really.
+2. Listen: It’s important to give them open ears and listen to them, now that really sounds easy and many of you will say “I listen” but do you, really.
 Listening means let them finish their story and their thoughts.
-Just make sure when they talk look in their eyes and show interest in their versions.
+Just make sure when they talk, look in their eyes, and show interest in their versions.
 Your opinion or your version on the same topic might differ but remember to give them equal opportunity to give their opinions and thoughts.

-Don’t criticize, Don’t compare…your child is unique and one of his own kind remember never to compare with others and never criticize them.
-Just stop sarcasm, criticism and yelling.
+Don’t criticize, Don’t compare…your child is unique and one of his own kind remembers never to compare with others and never criticize them.
+Just stop sarcasm, criticism, and yelling.

-4. Do trust them, trust is one of the important factors.
+4. Trust them, trust is one of the important factors.
 Now when you are talking and sharing views.
-If they come up to you with certain thoughts trust them to show them and talk about it.
+If they come up to you with certain thoughts, trust them to show them and talk about it.
 Now, you might feel setting up a few house rules which are perfectly fine and I advocate that and feel it’s important to set some rules for everyone at home.
 Now when you are setting up those rules and saying NO to certain rules which might your child want to be on the list.
-Don’t just say NO to his demand give proper reason tell them why you are not agreeing to that rule and saying NO. Build that trust between both of you that your child doesn’t need to look out for trust and question you.
+Don’t just say NO to his demand give proper reason tell them why you are not agreeing to that rule and saying NO. Build that trust between both of you that your child needs not look out for trust and question you.

-5. Do Control your emotions: While you must be thinking so many things we have to do but that’s the job of parenting, now you understand them, listen to them but it may happen sometimes while listening to you just lose your temper or get angry or emotional, please do control.
-Your child might be making wrong or bad choices, hold on your emotion and guide them.
-One best therapy that works in this situation with me is reverse counting 10 to 1 and then I start guiding or talking to her.
+5. Control your emotions: While you must think so many things we have to do but that’s the job of parenting, now you understand them, listen to them but it may happen sometimes while listening to you just lose your temper or get angry or emotional, please control.
+Your child might make wrong choices, hold on to your emotion and guide them.
+One of the best therapy that works in this situation with me is reverse counting 10 to 1 and then I guide or talking to her.

 Don’t argue or communicate until you both are calm.
-This is the thumb rule of any communication, don’t talk, don’t ague until both of you are not in a real good mood to talk and solve any issue.
-So if in the middle of a conversation you or your child is upset or not in the mood just leave that subject and talk later with a cool and calm mind.
-Communication with tweens and teens should be only done with a cool mind.
+This is the thumb rule of any communication, don’t talk, don’t argue until both of you are not in a real excellent mood to talk and solve any issue.
+So if in the middle of a conversation you or your child is upset or not in the mood, just leave that subject and talk later with a calm mind.
+Communication with tweens and teens should be done with a cool mind.

 Don’t be judgemental by yourself and make an assumption, talk to them and remember don’t feel shy accepting your mistake, if you notice any changes because of your behavior or talk and you feel yes you were wrong to do accept your mistake in this way they will also learn to accept their mistakes.

-7. Do eat together, my dad always said and we have this home rule since my childhood and now I carry this to eat meals together, as when you eat together as a family you share totally different bond with your kid.
+7. Eat together, my dad always said and we have this home rule since my childhood and now I carry this to eat meals together, as when you eat together as a family you share a different bond with your kid.

 Don’t forget to give a hug daily to your tween and teen as this is really the best way to show love.

-Last but never least appreciate your kid as they will show a different view of the world with their opinion and views.
+Last but never least appreciate your kid as they will show a unique view of the world with their opinion and views.

 © Ruchie Verma.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.